Promoting Good Mental Health in Schools

 The more we talk about and normalize mental health in schools, the more likely our students are to come to us or go to another trusted adult when they aren’t feeling like themselves.

 Many times, a student’s mental health difficulties will be outside what you are able to help with, since you have so many other students.
-For this reason, it’s key to develop a network of support between teachers, guidance counselors, administrative staff, and even online resources.
+For this reason, it’s key to develop a network of support between teachers, parents, guidance counselors, administrative staff, and even online resources.
 Knowing what resources are available will help you help your students find the care they need.

 Here are a few great online resources to get you started: